• Skip to primary navigation

 Cut the heat: I like the little kick of spice that red pepper flakes add to the collards, but feel free to leave them out if you don't want any heat.

-Vegetarian or vegan: Skip the bacon, and heat a couple of tablespoons of vegetable oil in the instant pot to help wilt the collards.
+Vegetarian or vegan: Skip the bacon, use water or vegetable broth, and heat a couple of tablespoons of olive oil or vegetable oil in the instant pot to help wilt the collards.

 Apple cider vinegar: Some people like a bit of vinegar in their greens, so if you want to, stir in a teaspoon or two of apple cider vinegar with the black pepper just before serving.